zeissmicroscopy/cytodata_2022_workshop/README.md

 # Disclaimer

-The library, the notebook and scripts are free to use for everybody.
-Carl Zeiss Microscopy GmbH undertakes no warranty concerning the use of those tools.
-Use them at your own risk.
+This content of this repository is free to use for everybody.
+Carl Zeiss Microscopy GmbH's ZEN software undertakes no warranty concerning the use of those scripts, image analysis settings and ZEN experiments.
+Use them on your own risk.

 **By using any of those examples you agree to this disclaimer.**

+Version: 2022.10.07

 Copyright (c) 2022 Carl Zeiss AG, Germany.
 All Rights Reserved.